ArjoNagelhout/cuboid/README.md

 ## Key Features

-- Import any Unity Prefab or 3D model into the application via our Unity Plugin (custom MonoBehaviour scripts excluded)
+- Import any Unity Prefab or 3D model into the application via the Unity Plugin (custom MonoBehaviour scripts excluded)
 - Place 3D objects in your environment on world-scale augmented reality using Passthrough.
 - Built-in asset library.
 - Cuboid is a local, standalone application for Meta Quest 2 and Meta Quest Pro.
 It does not require an internet connection or creating an account.